Introduction to Perl module lb2d.pm 0.1 for basic Lattice Boltzmann simulations

 \underline{Description:}

 With this command it is defined the starting configuration of the system, partly or completely.
-With a second argument equal to 2, the files defining the state of a two-component system are read in (see write\_restart command).
-The information of the input data file must be organized into nine sections: relaxation\_time, domain, processors, inlet, outlet, boundary, field, density, momentum.
+The additional arguments fluids, solute and equilibrium can be given in any order.
+With the additional argument equilibrium, all distribution functions are replaced with their equilibrium values for both fluid flow and solute transport (see Fig.~\ref{fig:algorithm}).
+With an additional argument of type fluids, the files defining the state of a two-component system are read in (see write\_restart command).
+For fluid flow, the information of the input data file must be organized into nine sections: relaxation\_time, domain, processors, inlet, outlet, boundary, field, density, momentum.